jfcloutier/karma_system/design_notes/representing properties and relations.md

 ### Prediction

 * (property or relation)
-* priority: positive integer - how much weight the prediction has - used to resolve conflicting predictions
+* weight: 0..3 - how much weight the prediction has given its source - 3 if from causal model, 2 if from experience, 1 if from last observation, 0 if from ignorance
-* confidence: 0.0..1.0
+* confidence: 0.0..1.0 - how confident the CA is about the prediction, irrespective of its source and thus weight
 * by: (ca)
 * for: [(unmwelt_ca), ...]